alexanderboswell/safeRide/README.md

 Secondly, the user interface was designed based on the outcomes of the research that are referenced.
 The app will convey sound recognition through a visual representation by an icon and strength level.
 It will also provide a tactile response through haptics.
 Also based on the research, a user can adjust [multiple settings](#adjustable-settings) in the app so that it meets their needs.
 By having this information readily available and consumable through multiple senses, a hard of hearing person can use this information to ride safely in environments they might not be able to otherwise.

+A [demo video](https://github.com/alexanderboswell/safeRide/blob/main/demo/safe%20ride%20demo%20video.mov) can be found in this repository.

 ## Disability justice perspective ##

 ### Collective liberation ###